 Subsidence is the gradual settling or sinking of the ground, most often caused by the removal of water, oil, natural gas, or mineral resources from the ground.
-There is no historic evidence of subsidence in the City of Inglewood, and no major extraction of water or petroleum is planned in the vicinity of the Project Site in the future.
-The historic high groundwater level beneath the Project Site is reported as 50 feet below the existing ground surface.
-Excavations of up to 35 feet below the existing ground surface may be required during construction of the Proposed Project.
-Given the depth of excavation and the depth of groundwater, it is expected that no dewatering would occur during construction of the Proposed Project.
-The risk of subsidence is minimal.
+There is no historic evidence of subsidence in the City of Inglewood, and no major extraction of petroleum is planned in the vicinity of the Project Site in the future.
+While an existing groundwater well would be relocated as part of the Proposed Project, it would pump groundwater at the same rates as in the existing condition.
+As such, there would be no effect on unstable geologic units, including subsidence or liquefaction.
+The historic high groundwater level beneath the Project Site is reported as more than 50 feet bgs.
+Excavations of up to 35 feet bgs may be required during construction of the Proposed Project; therefore, the risk of subsidence during construction and operation is minimal.

 Lateral spread displacement can occur during strong earthquakes, especially when conditions such as free-face, sloping ground surfaces and liquefiable layers are present.
-The Project Site does not have unsupported free-face, sloping ground surfaces, and has a very low susceptibility of liquefaction.
-The risk of lateral spreading is minimal.
+The Project Site does